JJThomsonJZ/BCOG200-Project-Joshua-Z/README.md

 5. **Debriefing Screen** – Thank-you message and closing

 ## Code Structure

-The experiment is organized with modular functions to ensure clarity and reuse:

 | Function                                     | Description                                                                      |
 | -------------------------------------------- | -------------------------------------------------------------------------------- |